 Restaurant Humidity Control

 Ideal restaurant humidity levels vary depending on the room and even depending on the type of food your establishment serves.
-Humidity level considerations include customer and employee comfort, equipment performance, and the most efficient ways to reach appropriate humidity levels.
+Humidity level considerations in n clude customer and employee comfort, equipment performance, and the most efficient ways to reach appropriate humidity levels.

 Dining Room Humidity Levels